minishift/minishift/docs/using.md

 Minishift supports [PersistentVolumes](https://docs.openshift.org/latest/dev_guide/persistent_volumes.html)
 of type `hostPath`.
 These PersistentVolumes are mapped to a directory inside the Minishift VM.

-The MiniShift VM boots into a tmpfs, so most directories will not be persisted across reboots (`minishift stop`).
+The MiniShift VM boots into a tmpfs, so most directories will not be persisted across reboots (for example, when you use `minishift stop`).
 However, MiniShift is configured to persist files stored under the following host directories:

 * `/data`